jkenton/drkenton/_posts/2024-01-02-harvard-president-resigns.md

 "Isn't it a pain in the neck to find, recruit and hire a University President?"
 I followed up.

 Birk responded this time, "Well, no institution who has asked its President to resign has then later decided that they don't need one.
-I've served on a few of those searches in my career.
+I've served on a few Presidential searches in my career.
 The process is always very secretive, and the representative group of faculty members, staff members, and administrative staff is picked with especial care.
-And there's often an executive search agency that facilitates the whole thing.
-It's exciting and important work, and in almost every case, the process leads to a highly qualified candidate who is enough different from the prior President that the need for replacement is satisfied.
+There's often an executive search agency that facilitates the whole thing.
+It's exciting and important work, and nobody involved is identified for perhaps obvious reasons.
+In almost every case, the process leads to a highly qualified candidate who is enough different from the prior President that the need for replacement is satisfied.
 But not SO different that the business side of the institution suffers."

 <img src="/images/Birk.jpeg" width="150" alt="Birk">